jmares/python_crash_course/README.md

     Debug = False
 ```

 Didn't get the custom error pages to work.
-Don't know whether it is caused by a typo, an error in the code, ...
+Don't know whether it is caused by a typo of mine, an error in the code, ..., but as I have no immediate plans to use Django I left it at that.